Inferara/inference-language-spec/expressions.md

 - `&&` (logical AND)
 - `||` (logical OR)

-Bitwise operators are available, but they are added for the sake of supporting imported code.
-For instance, if an external function which is a part of spec returns a bit packed value, we need a way to unpack such a union.
-Other possible reasons for using bitwise operators in a specification like memory or computation optimization are not relevant because a spec is not an execution unit.
+Bitwise operators are available, but they are added to support imported code.
+For instance, if an external function that is part of a specification returns a bit-packed value, we need a way to unpack such a union.
+Other possible reasons for using bitwise operators in a specification, like memory or computation optimization, are not relevant because a specification is not an execution unit.

 - `<<` (shift one bit left)
 - `>>` (shift one bit right)